-The TU Library carries approximately 150 current individual subscriptions to periodicals.
-Approximately 1/3 of these are paper only, 1/3 and paper and electronic and 1/3 are e-subscriptions only.
-Over the past several years we have been moving subscriptions to e-format when it makes monetary sense to do so.
+The TU Library carries approximately 100 current individual subscriptions to periodicals.
+Most of these are e-subscriptions only.
 Our individual periodical subscriptions are separate from aggregate database subscriptions such as Academic Search Complete or JSTOR which contain the full text of many journals.

 Periodical prices increase an average of 5%-10% per year.
-The library's budget does not generally see annual increases.
+The library's budget does not see annual increases and sometimes sees decreases.
 This means that every so often we need to consider what we can cut from the list of current periodical subscriptions.
 We consider several factors when deciding what to drop:

 Articles on the rising costs of periodicals and the state of scholarly communication